yuanqing/npm-boilerplate/README.md

 ### `npm run build`

-Run the above 4 tasks.
+Run all of the above tasks.